tttapa/RPi-Cpp-Toolchain/toolchain/docker/README.md

 ## `crosstool-ng-master`

-This folder builds a Docker container based on CentOS 7 with Crosstool-NG and its dependencies installed.
+This folder builds a Docker container based on Ubuntu 20.04 with crosstool-NG and its dependencies installed.
-CentOS 7 is used so that the resulting toolchain can be used on older systems as well (with an older GLibC and Linux Kernel version).

 ## `base-ubuntu`